 While some people advise against emojis as they are far from professional, there is no denying the fact that they are pretty fun.
 Using them in your LinkedIn summary is good, but do not overdo this practice.
 The only reason for using emoji on LinkedIn is to make your profile look more welcoming.

-Have a look at these examples of LinkedIn summary and take inspiration to improve your own summary.
+Have a look at these LinkedIn summary examples and take inspiration to improve your own summary:

 Ilya is a LinkedIn expert who managed to acquire a million profile views in a span of mere four months.
 A digital marketer by profession, he heads the department of growth at Lemlist.
 Ilya’s strengths include community building.

 Sharon is a Chief Marketing Officer at Expandi.
-Her LinkedIn profile is a fine example to follow if you wish to enhance your LinkedIn outreach.
+Her LinkedIn about section is a fine example to follow if you wish to enhance your LinkedIn outreach.
 Her profile introduction is direct and clear, stating her field of work.

-Her profile is easy to read owing to the intelligent use of whitespace, and you can note some emojis as well.
+Her summary for LinkedIn profile is easy to read owing to the intelligent use of whitespace, and includes some emojis as well.
 She ends her LinkedIn summary with a call to action.
 Composed, cohesive, and clear, Sharon’s profile ticks all the boxes.

 Genevieve is a human resource professional.
 Her profile stands out from the rest because it highlights her motivation to help others.
 It makes her profile appear approachable and helpful.
 She discusses her hobbies and gives people a reason to engage with her.
-Moreover, her profile encourages people to reach out to her.
-Direct yet fun and exciting, Sharon’s profile grabs viewers’ attention.
+Moreover, her bio on LinkedIn encourages people to reach out to her.

 Conclusion

-A robust LinkedIn Profile Summary not just keeps your potential customers hooked to your profile, but the chances of their conversion are also heavily affected by it.
-A descriptive and lengthy summary might showcase your writing skills, but it tends to bore your profile visitors.
+The best LinkedIn summaries not just keeps your potential customers hooked to your profiles, but the chances of their conversion are also heavily affected by it.
+A descriptive and lengthy bio might showcase your writing skills, but it tends to bore your profile visitors.
 Writing a short, crisp, and to-the-point summary is what we recommend.

-You must also ensure to add a call to action to the summary, which will provide your visitors with the ease of establishing a connection with you.
-Overall, a sturdy LinkedIn summary is as crucial as other elements of your LinkedIn profile.
+You must also ensure to add a call to action which will provide your visitors with the ease of establishing a connection with you.
+Overall, a sturdy LinkedIn summary is as crucial as other elements of your profile.

-However, sometimes we get so indulged in other aspects of our business that there’s no time left to create a striking LinkedIn profile.
+However, sometimes we get so indulged in other aspects of our business that there’s no time left to create a good LinkedIn summary.
 Hiring a professional for the same can be very expensive, and it becomes nearly impossible for startups in their infantry stage.
-Does that mean you’ll be stuck with a dull LinkedIn profile?
+Does that mean you’ll be stuck with a dull profile?
 No, you can simply opt for Dripify LinkedIn Profile Makeover, which comes at a mere cost of $299.

 Apart from making your profile beautiful to look at, a professional makeover will also provide you with benefits like a 200% increase in LinkedIn profile views, an enhanced professional reputation, a 2x increase in your conversion rate, etc.